intersystems-ready-hackathon/ready-2026-team-05/README.md

 ## Publicly accessible statement

 **Delete as appropriate**:
 - We are happy for our project to be publicly visable after the event (you will remain repo admins)
-- We would like our project to be made private at the end of the event

 # Template Instructions (feel free to delete)